 The penalty for each individual violation is $2500 if unintentional and $7500 if intentional.
 Businesses have 30 days to fix alleged violations after they have been notified of their noncompliance.

 What might be even more costly for businesses is the potential for class-action lawsuits in the event of a data breach—between $100 and $750 per incident, or greater if the actual damages exceed $750.

 What Is the Difference Between the CCPA and GDPR?

 The EU’s General Data Protection Regulation (GDPR), which went into effect in May 2018, is similar to the CCPA in that its aim is to give consumers greater control over their data.
 Marketers who have gone through GDPR compliance will have a leg up on CCPA preparations, but the two are not identical.
 Two differences will most impact marketers:

-- GDPR is considerably stricter about what data processing is legally permissible.
+First, GDPR is considerably stricter about what data processing is legally permissible.
 It requires affirmative consent for any data processing—not just reselling data but collecting it in the first place.
 In comparison, the CCPA assumes permission (except for children under the age of 16) and only requires that consumers be able to revoke that permission by opting out.

-- The CCPA’s disclosure requirements differ from GDPR’s, including notifying consumers of their rights under the CCPA and what categories of information have been shared with or sold to third parties within the last year.
+Second, the CCPA’s disclosure requirements differ from GDPR’s, including notifying consumers of their rights under the CCPA and what categories of information have been shared with or sold to third parties within the last year.

 PwC provides a more detailed comparison of the two laws’ requirements.

 Legal experts speculate that, although GDPR is the more comprehensive law, the CCPA will be more strictly enforced, because the US generally has more rigorous regulatory oversight than the EU.